EDA installation overview

 Networking for EDA nodes

-This guide describes the deployment of EDA on a Kubernetes cluster with a single network, where access from both users and orchestrators to the UI and API, and access from EDA to the fabric (for example, SR Linux devices) go over the same interface.
+This guide describes the deployment of EDA on a Kubernetes cluster with two networks, where access from users and orchestrators to the UI and API, and access from EDA to the fabric (for example, SR Linux devices) will use different interfaces.

 - OAM network